 - Smoking or exposure to secondhand smoke

 - Certain medications that are used to treat high blood pressure or bipolar disorder

 - Red patches covered in silvery scales

 - Thickened or ridged nails

-It’s also common for psoriasis sufferers to have stiff and swollen joints, which can mimic the symptoms of arthritis.
+It’s also common for sufferers to have stiff and swollen joints, which can mimic the symptoms of arthritis.

 - Topical corticosteroids